Breast Augmentation Perth

 Although there are several different techniques for breast augmentation, critical steps in the surgery include:

-- Measurements and markings: The surgical team will measure parameters like breast width and breast soft tissue thickness to precisely determine the site for incision and implant insertion.
+• Measurements and markings: Dr Stewart and his team will measure parameters like breast width and breast soft tissue thickness to precisely determine the site for incision and implant insertion.

-- Around your belly button [transumbilical] - Inserting the breast implant: Following the appropriate incision, the implant is inserted just beneath the breast tissue or deep under your pectoral muscles.
+• Inserting the breast implant: Following the appropriate incision, the implant is inserted just beneath the breast tissue or deep under your pectoral muscles.
+It is inserted using a device to reduce bacterial load into the breast.

 What should you expect?

 You can appreciate the outcome of a breast augmentation procedure almost immediately after, and recovery is usually uneventful.
 Most of your surgical scars will disappear as the incision wounds heal.
-Swelling, bruising and a feeling of sourness may persist for a few weeks.
-You may also need to support your breasts with compression bandages or a non-wired sports bra for roughly six weeks.
+Swelling, bruising and a feeling of fullness may persist for a few weeks.
+You will need to support your breasts with compression bra for 6 weeks, wearing this bra 24/7.

-To avoid implant infection and failure, take adequate care of the wound as your plastic surgeon recommends.
-While your surgeon may encourage early ambulation and regular exercise, do not engage in strenuous physical activities.
-If you develop a fever or feel something is amiss, call your surgeon immediately.
+To avoid implant infection and failure, take adequate care of the wound as recommended.
+While Dr Stewart may encourage early ambulation and regular exercise, do not engage in strenuous physical activities.
+If you develop a fever or feel something is amiss, call Dr Stewart immediately.

 Although breast augmentation surgery has impressive and rapidly improved success and patient satisfaction rates, the procedure still carries some risks.
 Some of the possible complications of an augmentation mammaplasty include:

-- Wound infection which is treated with antibiotics
+• Wound infection which is treated with antibiotics, but could possibly necessitate removal of the implants.

 Why choose Dr Nathan Stewart?

-You need a board-certified plastic surgeon like Dr Nathan Stewart in Perth to help reduce your chances of experiencing these dangerous complications.
-He is a fellow of the Royal Australasian College of Surgeons [FRACS] in Plastic and Reconstructive Surgery and is currently a Consultant Specialist Plastic Surgeon at the Royal Perth Hospital and Sir Charles Gairdner Hospital.
-Dr Stewart also consults in Bunbury at Saint John of God Bunbury Specialist Centre.
-Contact Dr Stewart and his team in Perth today to book a consultation.
+Dr Nathan Stewart is a fellow of the Royal Australasian College of Surgeons [FRACS] in Plastic and Reconstructive Surgery and is currently a Consultant Specialist Plastic Surgeon at the Royal Perth Hospital and Sir Charles Gairdner Hospital.
+Dr Stewart also consults at 114 Spencer Street, St John of God Bunbury Specialist Centre.
+Our Bunbury/Collie Southern WA patients will have surgery in Perth at West Leederville Private Hospital, with follow up care either in Bunbury or in our rooms.
+If you are not from Perth our Nurse will liaise with you prior to your consultation to book in your review appointments.

 After any kind of breast surgery, it is important you take as much time as you need to rest and recover.
 You will be provided with a number of information sheets and checklists to prepare you for your recovery, including any symptoms to watch out for and tips to keep you as healthy and comfortable as possible during this time.